clarkevansteenderen/clarkevansteenderen.github.io/_portfolio/thermalsampler.md

 Owen, C.A., Sutton, G.F., Martin, G.D., van Steenderen, C.J.M., and
 Coetzee, J.A.
 2021.
 Sample size planning for critical thermal limits studies.

+Have a look at the [GitHub repository](https://github.com/clarkevansteenderen/ThermalSampleR) for more information.